projectcontour/contour/design/cookie-rewrite-design.md

 However, currently the design for this feature is such that we are only allowing configuration of things an app or app developer might not know to be able to program correctly.
 Attributes that are related to web security and the infrastructure an app runs with are currently made available to users only.

-Other things like `Max-Age` and `Expires` are harder for a platform to justify setting and seem like they should be under control of the app, as they are likely applicatin logic dependent.
+Other things like `Max-Age` and `Expires` are harder for a platform to justify setting and seem like they should be under control of the app, as they are likely application logic dependent.

 However, this design does not limit us from adding the ability to manipulate these fields in the future.